fn2189/fn2189.github.io/_posts/2019-6-19-order_matters.md

         self.lstm = nn.LSTM(input_size=input_size, hidden_size=hidden_dim, num_layers=1, batch_first=True)
 ```

 to to encode each word.
-With x of shape (batch_size, n_set, max_word_length, vocab_size), for each set in the batch, we treat x(i,:,:,:) as an input of batch_size n_set to the aforementionned LSTM .
-We use the last hidden_state of shape (n_set, hidden_dim) as the representation the set
+With x of shape (batch_size, n_set, max_word_length, vocab_size), for each set in the batch, we treat x(i,:,:,:) as an 3-D input of batch_size n_set to the aforementionned LSTM .
+We use the last hidden_state of the LSTM, of shape (n_set, hidden_dim) as the representation the set

 ```python
     def forward(self, x):